johnvanham/github-comments/README.md

 Simple [SvelteKit](https://github.com/sveltejs/kit) app to display a summary of the current day's comments added to issues for one or more repositories in chronological order with comments truncated.

+## Config

+Expects a .env file in the root directory with the following keys added:

+- `GITHUB_TOKEN` (Your Github token)
+- `GITHUB_REPOSITORIES` (A comma seperated list of repos in the format username/repo)

+## Notes

+This will currently only grab 100 comments from each repo.
+So if there are more than 100 comments on the current day, not all will be shown from that repo.

 ## Developing

 Once conled, install dependencies with `npm install` (or `pnpm install` or `yarn`), start a development server: